zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/file-uploader.md

 * By default, use **FileUploader.UploadedFile** for upload mode Files and **FileUploader.UploadedImage** for upload mode Images.

 {{% alert color="info" %}}
-Note: Starting with File Uploader v2.0, the widget properties will be set automatically.
+Starting with File Uploader 2.0, the widget properties will be set automatically.
 {{% /alert %}}

 ##### Action to Create New Files